Organization Dashboard Changes 24 Feb 2014

 In teams that have buy in from leadership, business, and IT Scrum continues to prove to be successful in companies across the globe.
 Our commitment to providing a great Scrum tool will continue.

-Kanban is more pragmatic and less prescriptive than Scrum.
-It’s a lean change management method for organizations.
+Kanban is a lean change management method that can be applied to Scrum for any organization.
+“The Kanban method” includes “kanban” (lower case k) as a mechanism to manage the flow of value in projects.
 It encourages a systems-view of work, process, and teams.
-Kanban encourages a service oriented way of thinking and promotes sustainable change.
+The Kanban method encourages a service oriented way of thinking and promotes sustainable change.

 The core practices of Kanban are: